 Who Can Get Help from ACT?

-Have a current diagnosis or are being evaluated for a developmental disability and / or behavioral condition.
+Has a current diagnosis or is being evaluated for a developmental disability and / or behavioral condition

-Have a difficult time coping and cooperating during a healthcare visit.
+Has a difficult time coping and cooperating during a healthcare visit

 What We Can Do For Your Child